Rapid upskilling and reskilling for in-demand industry jobs

-Ontario’s auto sector is experiencing huge disruption with the advent of new technologies and automation, displacing large numbers of mid-career workers.
+Many industrial sectors across Canada are experiencing huge disruption with the advent of new technologies and automation, and most are experiencing a shortage of skilled workers.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.